 Different fabrics require slightly different steps to undo the effects of dye transfer.
 Whether you’re interested in learning how to remove colour stains from a white silk shirt or a chiffon dress, you can find all the answers below:

-When it comes to removing a colour stain from a silk item, pour 3-4 drops of Ariel liquid detergent directly onto the stain and gently rub the detergent into the fabric using your fingers.
+Silk: First of all, make sure you check the fabric care label to see if your silk garment with a colour stain can be treated at home.
+If yes, pour 3-4 drops of Ariel liquid detergent directly onto the stain and gently rub the detergent into the fabric using your fingers.
 After letting it sit for 30 minutes, wash the garment by hand, then dry it under partial shade.
 In case the stain is still visible, repeat the process before letting the garment dry.

 How to treat spots of discolouration